Abhi-Balijepalli/PONDR-groundhog-engine/README.md

 reviews.py: takes in urls and srapes data

-models.py:
-anlysis the data and outputs package.json which can be sent to Pondr Admin API
+models.py: anlysis the data and outputs package.json which can be sent to Pondr Admin API

-GPT-3.py: work in progress stay tuned!!
+GPT-3.py: answers questions using reviews as examples, need Open AI GPT-3 API key

-api.py: communicates with the Admin API, make sure to download API and run locally
+api.py: communicates with the Pondr Admin API, make sure to download API and run locally

 have fun scrapping!